minyeong97-herrtane/2.5D/README.md

 The key part of this project is to give the player a feeling of immersion of 3-dimensional space without giving any nausea.

 When we experience our program firsthand, we could control the perspective without any motion sickness.
 In addition, we could feel as if we look on outside through virtual 'window', monitor.
 But we felt something lacking, unlike using VR machine, especially about sense of space.
+The reason to this lack of immersion is that it is not turly 3d.
+True 3-dimensional space will have different input for each eye, making a sense of depth.
+This display takes perspective into account, but does not render two different images for each eye.